Bradbury & Co. Singer

 Watson Singer Principle C1877

-Watson and Company 1868 to 1877
+Watson and Company 1868 to 1884

-This firm was established in 1868 and manufactured sewing machines at Lee Mills, Manchester Street, Oldham.
 By 1877 the firm was advertising a machine based on the Singer principle with all the latest improvements and also one on the Wheeler & Wilson principle called the Victoria Sewing Machine which, it was claimed was, "adapted to any class of work from the coarsest cloth to the finest fabric".
 The firm also produced a paw based machine.

 Eclipse Family C1875

-Shepherd, Rothwell and Hough 1872 to Feb 1889 and the Eclipse Machine Company Feb 1889 to 1919
+Shepherd, Rothwell and Hough 1872 to 1890 and the Eclipse Machine Company 1890 to April 1923

-The Company was formed in 1872 by Fred Rothwell, his brother Tom, Emanual Shepherd and James Hough.
+The Company was formed in 1872 by Fred Rothwell, his brother Tom, Emanual Shepherd and James Edward Hough.
 Fred having actually been apprenticed to Bradbury & Co in 1866.
 They started trading from premises at Roscoe Street, Mumps before moving to Matley's Buildings, Gas Street, Oldham producing various models of the Eclipse sewing machine.
 The Eclipse "S" machine was based on the Singer principle and was available as both a Family and Medium machine.
 The Eclipse A, B, and C was a Howe principle machine with step or wheel feed.

 Various patents were taken out in their names.
 Their patented shuttle was claimed to give the best tension and to be the easiest threaded, they also patented a feeder which was silent and adjustable, as well as a hinge, bobbin winder and a treadle stand, the latter being patented in 1876.